 - Six stamps can be redeemed for a 50% discount on the pet service charge for a one-way domestic flight with the pet.
 Twelve stamps can be exchanged for the complete pet service fees on a domestic flight, or a 50% discount on the service charge for an international flight when traveling with pets.
 24 stamps can be exchanged for a one-way ticket on international routes.

 - Accrued stamps are valid for three years from the boarding date and stamps can be claimed within 1 year from the boarding date.

-Other airlines also have pet programs (or at least allow pets on board), but are generally not as generous at JetBlue’s or Korean Air’s respective programs.
+Other airlines also have pet programs (or at least allow pets on board), but are generally not as generous at JetBlue’s, Korean Air’s or United’s respective programs.

 - Alaska Airlines: Fur-st Class™ care & PetStreak™ Animal Express

 - American Airlines: Traveling with pets (Update: service currently suspected due to COVID)

 - Frontier Airlines: Traveling with pets (Pets part is on the bottom of the page. they get extra points in my book because their web page about pets is fun to read)